Fact Check: Viral Video Claiming 1,800 Missiles Hit Dubai’s Burj Khalifa Is AI-Generated

 Claim

-On March 2, 2026, the X account @MojtabaSpoof posted a video claiming that 1,800 Iranian missiles had struck targets, including Dubai’s Burj Khalifa.
-The video appears to show the world’s tallest building engulfed in flames following a missile strike.
+On March 3, 2026, the X user@AyatollahArafei (43.4K followers) posted a video claiming that 1,800 Iranian missiles had struck targets including the Burj Khalifa in Dubai.
+The video showed the world’s tallest building appearing to be on fire after an alleged missile attack.
+The video garnered over 4.4 million views.

 Source: X